- Created on the 20 October, 2017.

 Zearalenone ELISA kit is designed for measuring rapid quantitative levels of zearalenone contaminations present in cereal and beer.
 This assay has a minimum analytical sensitivity limit of 5.0 ppb.

-The minimum detection sensitivity level of zearalenone contaminations using this zearalenone ELISA kit was 5.0 ppb.
-The standard assay range for this kit is 10.0 – 500.0 ppb.
+The minimum detection sensitivity level of zearalenone contaminations using current zearalenone ELISA kit was 5.0 ppb.
+The standard range for this assay is 10.0 – 500.0 ppb.

 - Development of an immunochromatographic strip test for the rapid detection of zearalenone in corn.
 J Agric Food Chem.
 (2014) 62 (46): 11116-21.
 Sun Y., et al.